OhadR/spring-batch-dynamic-composite-test/README.md

 @ComponentScan tells Spring to look for other components, configurations, and services in the hello package, allowing it to find the controllers.

+This application is a spring-batch sample, that is non-web, and configures a job using XML configuration files (old style).
+The file tasks.ohad.xml configures the job which is chunk, and configures read, processor and writer.

+The reader is a simple file-reader, which is spring-batch' built-in `FlatFileItemReader`.

+The processor and writer are the to-be-tested  `DynamicCompositeItemProcessor` and `DynamicCompositeItemWriter` respectively.

 ## How to run:

 C:\...\spring-batch-dynamic-composite-test>mvn clean install

 C:\...\spring-batch-dynamic-composite-test>java -jar target\gs-batch-processing-0.1.0.jar